surgeplay/glow/README.md

 which accurately represent the underlying hardware.
 These object wrappers can be used either by themselves as an encapsulation of complexity, or with each other to provide more context and type-safety.

+# FAQ

+Q: I distrust third-party libraries.
+Is there a reason I should make an exception for yours?

+	A: Good, so do I!
+My goal here is really to do a lot of sorting and clarifying that's outside the scope of what the Khronos group is building.
+	The main reasons you might be interested in using it are:

+	The library can be used piecemeal, if you only like one or two pieces.

+	The library tries really hard not to get in the way of performance, just wrapping a GL Object in a Java Object for type safety and contextualization.

+Q: You're using one flat constants class.
+Are OpenGL constants actually the same between OpenGL and OpenGL ES?

+	A: There is total consistency in the integer constants from GL to GLES.
+The only thing that changes is which versions they're supported in (or whether they're supported.)